Terms & Conditions

 4. Holiday Insurance Policies

 Due to the dangerous nature of adventure and activity holidays, you must be adequately insured for your holiday.
 It is a condition of your contract with us that you are fully insured in respect of the risks set out below in this condition 4.
 It shall be your responsibility to ensure that you are properly insured in accordance with this condition 4.
 The risks that appear below are set out for your consideration only and are not intended to be exhaustive.
+You must ensure that your personal belongings (including bike) are insured up to the appropriate value as Marmot Tours can accept no responsibility for loss or damage to your personal belongings.
 You are strongly advised to seek advice from your insurance broker and/or your insurance company for the purpose of this condition 4:

 a. medical treatment and repatriation;

 d. hospital benefits;

 f. personal liability;

 h. emergency rescue